 After 28 years at ABC news, I left when 20/20 refused to air some of my segments about free markets.

 Fox then gave me my own show, and never restricted what I could say.
 But after 7 years, I left to start this, Stossel TV, to reach more young people.
 I raised funds to open a little studio in Manhattan.
 We make at least one video per week.
-Each averages more than a million views.
+Each averages more than two million views.

 I also started a non-profit to educate young people about free market ideas.
 About 10 million students a year now discuss liberty and free markets in class via Stossel in the Classroom run by former NYC high school teacher Rob Schimenz.
 In addition to the videos, there are teacher guides, online quizzes, contests, a Both Sides section with opposing views, info on how videos conform to state standards, and more.
 This video shows how it works.